input-output-hk/partner-chains-smart-contracts/docs/GenSignatures.md

 --sidechain-epoch 0
 ```

-It will tell us the command to execute with `ctl-main` to submit the transaction.
-Let's do what it says and execute that.
+It will give the command to execute with `ctl-main` to submit the transaction.
+So, do what it says and execute that.
 ```
 $ nix run .#ctl-main -- init \
 --payment-signing-key-file /home/jared/Documents/Work/cnode/address/test.skey \